EXPLORE THE ROYAL LONDON FROM 'THE CROWN'!

 If you visit this location on the banks of the River Thames, you’ll have no problem imagining yourself really walking through royal galleries and porticos.

-The Old Royal Naval Collage is a prominent filming location, so if you were wondering where else had you seen those perfectly symmetrical stone walls before it was maybe in Les Misérables, Pirates of the Caribbean, Bridgerton, Thor: The Dark World or in Four Weddings and a Funeral.
+If you were wondering where else had you seen these perfectly symmetrical stone walls it was maybe in Les Misérables, Pirates of the Caribbean, Bridgerton, Thor: The Dark World or in Four Weddings and a Funeral.

 WROTHAM PARK (Hertfordshire) & WADDESDON MANOR (Buckinghamshire): Queen Elizabeth II and Thatcher at Buckingham Palace.